465th Bombardment Wing

 The 465th Bombardment Wing is an inactive United States Air Force unit.
 It was last assigned to the 57th Air Division of Strategic Air Command at Robins Air Force Base, Georgia, where it was inactivated on 21 July 1968.

 Originally activated in 1953 as the 465th Troop Carrier Wing, it moved to Europe where it served as a theater airlift unit until 1957.

-In November 1962 the wing was designated the 465th Strategic Bombardment Wing and was stationed at Robins as a B-52 Stratofortress Strategic Air Command (SAC) heavy bombardment wing.
+In November 1962 the wing was designated the 465th Strategic Bombardment Wing and was stationed at Robins as a Boeing B-52 Stratofortress Strategic Air Command heavy bomber wing.
 The wing conducted strategic bombardment training and air refueling operations until being inactivated in July 1968 when SAC transferred the 19th Bombardment Wing to Robins and it assumed the 465th's mission, personnel and equipment.

 History

 World War II

-The 465th Bombardment Group served as a B-24 Liberator heavy bomb group in the Mediterranean Theater of Operations during World War II.
+The 465th Bombardment Group served as a Consolidated B-24 Liberator heavy bomb group in the Mediterranean Theater of Operations during World War II.
 It earned two Distinguished Unit Citations in 1944.
 The 456th wing is entitled to the group's history and these awards through temporary bestowal.